PSALM 1 TALK

 (THE SECRET OF TRUE HAPPINESS)

 If you asked anyone what they would like to have most in life they would probably say good health and happiness.
-However happiness without God is tied to money and wealth but as we will see from this bible study real happiness is not found there.
+However, happiness without God is so often tied to money and wealth but as we will see from this bible study real happiness is not found there.
 Being blessed by God is what real happiness is all about and it means that a Christian can know real happiness despite the circumstances they find themselves in.
-In Philippians 4 verse 7 Paul speaks of (New International Version) “the peace of God” transcending all understanding and keeping our hearts and minds in Christ Jesus.
-Christians are more than happy, God blesses them.
+In Philippians 4 verse 7 Paul speaks of“the peace of God” transcending all understanding and keeping our hearts and minds in Christ Jesus.
+Christians are more than happy, God blesses them with his deep and abiding peace.

 A life lived without God is so useless and unhappy it is compared, in this Psalm to chaff (the useless refuse of a threshing floor).
 The true person of God is seen as a strong and fruitful tree planted by the water.

 Psalm 1 and 2 are a kind of introduction to the book of Psalms.
-Psalm 1 introduces the theme of how to live a Godly life rooted in the word of God.
-While Psalm 2 introduces us to the theme of how we can become a Godly person.
-Or putting it another way how we live a blessed life in God and how we get into relationship with God.
-All of the Psalms relate to these great themes.
+Psalm 1 introduces the theme of how to live a Godly life rooted and grounded in the word of God.
+While Psalm 2 introduces us to the theme of how we can become a Godly person and if we do we will face opposition from those who continue to oppose God.
+Or putting it another way how we live a blessed life in God and how we get into relationship with God and how that can lead to opposition and even persecution but God is with us giving us victory over our many enemies.
+All of the Psalms relate to these two great themes.

 In this study we will look at :

-Yes the bible makes it clear, to be truly blessed by God you need to find his forgiveness first, Psalm 32 verses 1 and 2 says :
+Yes the bible makes it clear, to be truly blessed by God or be truly spiritually happy you need to find his forgiveness first, Psalm 32 verses 1 and 2 says :

 How do we find God’s forgiveness ?

 Psalm 1 states clearly that we can only find real and true happiness in knowing and following God.
-It says “delight in God’s law” (word) and “meditate on it day and night”
+It says that only those who “delight in God’s law” (word) and “meditate on it day and night are the ones truly blessed by God.

-- HOW WE LIVE A BLESSED LIFE AND WHAT IT LEADS TO
+- (2 – 3) HOW WE LIIVE A BLESSED LIFE AND WHAT IT LEADS TO

 The Psalmist presents the basis of happiness in negative terms verse 1 and then in positive terms verse 2.